Blendify/blender-manual/blender_docs/manual/modeling/meshes/editing/cleanup.rst

    | Menu:     :menuselection:`Mesh --> Clean up --> Decimate Geometry`

-The Decimate Modifier allows you to reduce the vertex/face count of a mesh with minimal shape changes.
+The Decimate Geometry tool allows you to reduce the vertex/face count of a mesh with minimal shape changes.

 Ratio
    Ratio of triangles to reduce to.
-Vetex Group
+Vertex Group
    Use the active vertex group as an influence.

    Weight